The Trail Route

 Styria

-Another highlight awaits: from Golling through the Bluntautal valley, climbing up to the Stahlhaus and descending into Bavaria.
+A steep crossing leads into the Lammertal valley, followed by another major highlight: from Golling through the Bluntautal valley, climbing up to the Stahlhaus before descending into Bavaria.

-The demanding hike-a-bike section can be bypassed via a “chicken line.”
+The demanding hike-a-bike section of around one hour can be bypassed via an optional “Chicken Line.”

-Lake Königssee, Berchtesgaden and Bad Reichenhall — all shaped by salt and lakes — offer a true bike highlight with incredibly long gravel stretches.
+Lake Königssee, Berchtesgaden, and Bad Reichenhall await next — regions shaped once again by salt and lakes, and a true gravel biking highlight thanks to their incredibly long and scenic gravel stretches.

 Finish strong in Salzkammergut